 Mortgage Advice for Professionals

-Typically people like solicitors, accountants, doctors and other professionals may be highly successful and have a healthy income, but the structure of their employment or income profile may not fit into a neat box for lenders when it comes to mortgage affordability assessments.
+Typically, people like solicitors, accountants, and other professionals may be highly successful and have a healthy income, but the structure of their employment or income profile may not fit into a neat box for lenders when it comes to mortgage affordability assessments.
 This is unlike those in more conventional salaried employment who can easily provide payslips and proof of employment.

 Fortunately, we have access to lenders from across the UK mortgage market, including many smaller lenders who are professional mortgage specialists.